 - HDD raw processing.
 Mark the checkbox to copy/back up a hard disk in the sector-by-sector mode, thus ignoring its information structure (e.g. unallocated space or unused sectors of existing partitions will be processed as well).
 This can help to avoid problems with hidden data created by certain applications or the system administrator.
 However, it will take more time to accomplish the operation. - Partition raw processing.
 Mark the checkbox to copy a partition in the sector-by-sector mode to successfully process unknown file systems.
-However it is not recommended to enable this option when working with supported file systems as it takes more time to accomplish the operation. - Perform incremental copy.
-Mark the checkbox to only copy changes on the hard disk from the moment of the last copy operation.
-The program will perform comparison between a previous copy of the hard disk and its current state.
-Only sectors that are different will be updated, thus considerably decreasing the amount of data to write. - Skip OS auxiliary files.
+However it is not recommended to enable this option when working with supported file systems as it takes more time to accomplish the operation. - Skip OS auxiliary files.
 Mark the checkbox to skip OS auxiliary files (like pagefile.sys, hiberfil.sys, etc.), thus reducing the operation time and the resulted size of the backup image. - Skip archive files stored in archive library.
-Mark the checkbox to skip backup images registered in the archive database, thus reducing the operation time and the resulted size of the backup image.
+Mark the checkbox to skip backup images registered in the archive database, thus reducing the operation time and the resulted size of the backup image. - Automatic BCD Update.
+Unmark the checkbox to suppress automatic update of BCD (Boot Configuration Data) after copy/restore operations.